antonio-qsneto/Single-Neuron-Perceptron/README.md

-# perceptron
+# Single Neuron Perceptron
 Perceptron one layer.
-Resolve linear problens.
+Just assay and pratice the envirement inside a neuron.
+Resolve just linear problens.